11 Gratitude Practices For Mental Health Improvement

 Choose a small stone, pebble, or crystal as your “gratitude stone.”
 Carry it in your pocket or place it somewhere you’ll see it often.
 Whenever you touch or see the stone, think of something you’re grateful for.
 This tactile reminder can help keep your gratitude practice consistent.

-When gratitude seems too difficult
+When gratitude and thankfulness seem too difficult

 There are times when feeling grateful can seem exceptionally challenging.
 During periods of personal hardship, loss, or mental health challenges, the act of finding what to be thankful for might feel overwhelming or even impossible.
 It’s important to approach these moments with kindness and understanding towards yourself.